Canardoux/flutter_sound/doc/pages/tau-api/player/start_player_from_track.md

 Use this verb to play data from a track specification and display controls on the lock screen or an Apple Watch.
 The Audio Session must have been open with the parameter `withUI`.

 - `track` parameter is a simple structure which describe the sound to play.
-Please see [here the Track structure specification](track.md)

 - `whenFinished:()` : A function for specifying what to do when the playback will be finished.